Engineering

 3 UX Best Practices for Medical Product Designers

-A few months ago, we shared our thoughts on three UX trends reshaping medical product design.
-Here are a few suggestions on how to incorporate those trends into your medical device UX design efforts.
+A few months ago, we discussed three UX trends reshaping medical product design.
+Here’s how to incorporate them into your device UX efforts.

 Download Delve's Tolerance Stack-Up Analysis Calculator